So Matsushima: Career

+When Kento Nakajima left on March 31, 2024, Sexy Zone ceased activities.
+On April 1, the next day, Matsushima, Fuma Kikuchi and Shori Sato continued under the name "timelesz", which officially started as a group of eight in 2025, after including the five members selected through auditions in the so–called "timelesz project".

+Theater

 In February 2022, it was announced that he would star in the play "Kodomo no Issei" in April of the same year, replacing Hey!
 Say!
 JUMP's Hikaru Yaotome who withdrew due to sudden hearing loss.

+Television

-Also in 2022, he appeared on Nippon Television's The!
+In 2022, he appeared on Nippon Television's The!
 Tetsuwan!
-DASH!!, and became a weekly cast member in 2024.
+DASH!!, becoming a weekly cast member in 2024.

+Radio

+He occasionally presents the radio show timelesz no Qrzone (previously Sexy Zone no Qrzone).

+Tourism promoter

-As a Shizuoka native, in the autumn of 2022 he became a travel ambassador for the prefecture in a campaign to encourage tourism.
+As a Shizuoka native, in the autumn of 2022 Matsushima became a travel ambassador for the prefecture in a campaign to encourage tourism.

+Art

-Due to his artistic skill, he was in charge of designing the charity T-shirt for 24 Hour Television and also designed Sexy Zone's mascot, the Sekubear (a portmanteau of Sexy Bear).
+Due to his artistic skill, Matsushima was in charge of designing the charity T-shirt for 24 Hour Television and also designed Sexy Zone's mascot, the Sekubear (a portmanteau of Sexy Bear).
 He also designed sneakers for Takahisa Masuda of the group NEWS, for their tour NEWS LIVE 2022 ONGAKU (音楽).

 In 2023, he prepared an art exhibition titled Ko-ten at Omotesando Hills Space O from September 27 until October 15.
 The works consisted of installation pieces, many using mannequins to represent his experiences and feelings.
 In May 2024 he released a book containing images of the artworks.

+Clothing design

 In October 2023, he has collaborated twice with the brand Peach John to produce a collection of unisex loungewear featuring motifs related to his dog, Bisu.

-He opened an official Instagram account on January 9, 2024.

-On March 31, 2024, Kento Nakajima left the group Sexy Zone and on April 1, Matsushima and the remaining two members of the group officially began activities under the name "timelesz".

-Now, he is working as a group of eight, including five members who were selected through auditions called "timelesz project."
+SNS

-He occasionally presents the radio show timelesz no Qrzone (previously Sexy Zone no Qrzone), and maintains a paid blog titled SO GOOD DAY via the agency's Family Club Web.
+He opened an official Instagram account on January 9, 2024 and maintains a paid blog titled SO GOOD DAY via the agency's Family Club Web.

 Personal life

+He is known affectionately by fans and colleagues as So-chan.

+He is a fan of the Harry Potter series, and once queued for 6 hours to get an autograph from Tom Felton, who played Draco Malfoy in the films series.
+In 2025, he appeared alongside Felton at the opening event for the Harry Potter Shop in Harajuku in Tokyo, the first flagship Harry Potter Shop in Japan.